-In this paper, we proposed an algorithm called MFLDA for designing VNTs, which can accommodate various traffic patterns.
+In this paper, we proposed an algorithm called MFLDA for designing VNTs that can accommodate a wider range of traffic patterns without using traffic matrix information in order to increase the adaptability and robustness of optical networks to the changing and fluctuating traffic due to emerging applications and services in future-generation networks.
 We also presented an extended version called MFLDA-FO to design VNTs robust against congestion due the traffic changes after network failures.
-The simulation results showed that the VNT candidates designed by MFLDA-FO can accommodate a wide range of traffic both before and right after a failure of multiple nodes.
-Moreover, the simulations showed that the converge time is faster when these VNTs are used as attractors in an attractor selection algorithm, compared to the attractors designed by HLDA algorithm.
-Unlike HLDA, our VNT design algorithm and the attractor selection algorithms do not require traffic matrix information and failed node list.
+The simulation results showed that the VNT candidates designed by MFLDA-FO can accommodate a wider range of traffic both before and right after a failure of multiple nodes.
+As not all possible failure scenarios could be solved by applying a single optimized VNT, an attractor selection control mechanism proposed for future-generation optical networks was applied.
+The simulations showed that the converge time is faster when VNTs designed by MFLDA-FO are used in the attractor selection algorithm, compared to the attractors designed by HLDA algorithm.
+Unlike HLDA, our VNT design algorithms and the attractor selection algorithms do not require the traffic matrix information and the failed node list.

 While it is easy to estimate the routing stats used in our algorithm when shortest path routing is applied, it may be difficult with some routing algorithms.
 As a future work, we will investigate the possible implementation issues with other routing algorithms and evaluate their performance.